 Urge your members of Congress to support continued medical research funding

-During 2016, ASH has continued to be one of the most visible advocates for federal support of biomedical research and funding for the National Institutes of Health (NIH) and took the following actions.
+During 2018, ASH continued to be highly visible in our advocacy for federal support of biomedical research and public health funding, including funding for the National Institutes of Health (NIH) and the Centers for Disease Control and Prevention (CDC).

 Join the Grassroots Network to stay up to date on all of ASH’s Advocacy Campaigns.